chrrrisw/kmel_db/kmel_db_format.md

 ### The Genre Title Table

-The Genre Title Table consists of indices (short int) pointing to the Main Index to indicate which titles belong to this genre.
+The Genre Title Table consists of indices (short int) pointing to the Main Index to indicate which titles belong to this Genre.

-### Genre Ordered Title List
+### Genre-Ordered-Title List

 Number short ints consistent with number of titles.

-Seems to be a list of titles in genre order.
+Seems to be a list of titles in Genre order.

 ### The Performer Index

-The following shows five entries from a performer index.
+The following shows five entries from a Performer index.

 Offsets shown are from the start of each entry.